MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 **[NOTE]** Earlier versions of this cmdlet used to support -MigrateMeetingsToTeams option.
 This option is removed in newer versions of the module.
 Tenants must run Start-CsExMeetingMigration.
 Please see [Start-CsExMeetingMigrationService](/powershell/module/skype/start-csexmeetingmigration).

 Microsoft Teams provides all relevant instances of TeamsUpgradePolicy via built-in, read-only policies.
-The built-in instances are listed below.
+The built-in instances are as follows:

 |Identity|Mode|NotifySfbUsers|Comments|
 |---|---|---|---|